Stan Reents, PharmD

 OTHER REPORTS OF TOXICITY FROM METHYL SALICYLATE CREAM

 As the statements above reveal, even many health care professionals aren't familiar with how readily methyl salicylate can be absorbed into the bloodstream after topical

 application.
-However, overdoses of oil of wintergreen are well-known by poison control centers, pharmacists, and most physicians as being highly toxic.
+However, toxicity from oil of wintergreen after ingesting it orally are well-known to poison control centers, pharmacists, and most physicians.

 So, I visited the medical library in search of other reports of toxicity after topical application of methyl salicylate.
 Summarized below are 4 cases I found.
 (NOTE: I am not including cases involving topical application of "salicylic acid."
 Even though salicylic acid and methyl salicylate are related, salicylic acid is much more corrosive to human skin and is not used in sports creams.)

 The following cases describe salicylate toxicity occurring after the topical administration of methyl salicylate:

 • Salicylate level 68 mg/dl in a teenager: A teenage boy developed salicylate toxicity (salicylate level 68 mg/dl) after using BenGay while masturbating (Thompson TM, et al. 2006).

 • Salicylate level 52 mg/dl in a 62-year old man: A 62-year-old man developed tinnitus, blurred vision, and shortness of breath after using a methyl salicylate ointment on his thigh, twice daily, for several weeks.
 Blood work revealed a disruption of acid-base balance and a salicylate level of 52 mg/dl.
 He denied any use of aspirin or other salicylate-containing medications (Morra P, et al. 1996).

 • Salicylate level 48 mg/dl in a 40-year old man: In Australia, a 40-year old man developed salicylate toxicity (salicylate level 48